Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 ^ You'll receive a connection by asking something that conforms to `DatabaseConnectable`.

-^ This is typically going to be the `Request` object that you get once you receive a request.
+^ This is typically going to be the Vapor `Request` object that you get once you receive an HTTP request.

 ----